Browse our guides or talk to our team.

-Let's say you're an e-commerce app that helps people sell clothes and accessories that's thinking about adding some sort of social feature — what would the strengths, weaknesses, opportunities and threats look like for you as a company?
+Let's say you're an e-commerce app that helps people sell clothes and accessories.
+You're thinking about adding some sort of social feature — what would the strengths, weaknesses, opportunities and threats in pursuing this idea look like?

 Your strengths are the things you control that give you an advantage over your competitors.
 Maybe your app has more users than your competitors.
 Maybe it has the most items listed, or the best return policy.
 These are internal upsides that fit the "strengths" category.

 Your threats are the factors you don't control that could negatively affect you.
-Perhaps there's a new competitor that is rapidly capturing the 35-45 age demographic you were just starting to get a foothold in, or your biggest international shipping route is from France to England, and England just imposed new international shipping fees.
+Perhaps there's a new competitor that is rapidly capturing the same demographic you were just starting to get a foothold in, or your biggest international shipping route is from France to England, and England just imposed new international shipping fees.
 Threats often include regulations or consumer trends leading users away from your company.

 SWOT analysis doesn't work well in every scenario; it's best for understanding the competitive environment before you make decisions or prioritize initiatives.
 Let's look at some of the places where it works best: